The Frequency Shift and Q of Disordered Superconducting RF Cavities: Anomalies in and Maximum

 \subsection{Analysis of N-doped Nb SRF Cavities}

-Detailed measurements of the temperature dependence of the frequency shift $\delta f$ are reported for four Nitrogen-doped Nb SRF cavities with characteristic frequencies of $f_0 = \{0.65,1.3,2.6,3.9\}\,\mbox{GHz}$, including the the region of temperature very near $T_c$.~\cite{baf21} The experimental data, taken from Ref.~\onlinecite{baf21} and reproduced in Fig.~\ref{fig-Bafia}, shows a negative frequency shift anomaly in a narrow region of tempreature that depends of $f_0$, $T_c$ and $1/\tau$, as well as inhomogeneity of the disorder and its effect on $T_c$ and $\Delta(T,T_c)$.
-Table~\ref{tbl-Bafia} summarizes the key parameters of the four N-doped Nb cavities, including the spread in $T_c$ measured locally for each cavity.~\cite{bafpc}
+Detailed measurements of the temperature dependence of the frequency shift $\delta f$ are reported for four Nitrogen-doped Nb SRF cavities with characteristic frequencies of $f_0 = \{0.65,1.3,2.6,3.9\}\,\mbox{GHz}$, including the the region of temperature very near $T_c$~\cite{baf21}.
+The experimental data, taken from Ref.~\onlinecite{baf21} and reproduced in Fig.~\ref{fig-Bafia}, shows a negative frequency shift anomaly in a narrow region of tempreature that depends of $f_0$, $T_c$ and $1/\tau$, as well as inhomogeneity of the disorder and its effect on $T_c$ and $\Delta(T,T_c)$~\footnote{Cavities with other surface treatments also show frequency shift anomalies near $T_c$, albeit over much wider temperature ranges [c.f.
+Ref.~\cite{ito21}].} Table~\ref{tbl-Bafia} summarizes the key parameters of the four N-doped Nb cavities, including the spread in $T_c$ measured locally for each cavity~\cite{bafpc}.